HOME

 FRANCE, 2008 from a souvenir sheet honoring Prague, Scott 3535

-The Church of Our Lady before Tyn, an imposing gothic church with a baroque interior, dominates one side of the Old Town Square in Prague where St. Nicholas Church is also located.
+The Church of Our Lady before Tyn, an imposing Gothic church with a Baroque interior, dominates one side of the Old Town Square in Prague.
 Around 1385, this one time hospital church was converted into the main cathedral of the Old Town.
 Between the beginning of 15th century and 1620 this was a stronghold of the Hussites.
 Its church was taken over by the Jesuits in 1623, who symbolically made the church Catholic and their own by recasting its bell and replacing the Hussite chalice between the towers with a ten-foot figure of Mary.
 The church contains the grave of the famous Danish astronomer Tycho de Brahe.
 Tyn means a foundational town protected by a fence or a fortified area where merchants could sell their wares safely, and such an area was once part of old town, though nothing now remains of it.

 The College of St. Clement, Prague